 - Best practices for emissions and use reduction.

 In 2013, the United States joined the Minamata Convention on Mercury, a new multilateral environmental agreement that addresses specific human activities which are contributing to widespread mercury pollution.
+The Minamata Convention is expected to enter into force in 2017, after the 50th country ratifies it.
 Implementation of this agreement will help reduce global mercury pollution over the coming decades.

 Learn about EPA's International Work on Mercury:

 - Reducing Mercury Pollution from Artisanal and Small-Scale Gold Mining